JozefKamensky/jozefkamensky.github.io/_posts/2017-02-23-first-article.md

 layout: post
 title: "Jozef Kamensky launches site"
 date: 2017-02-23
-intro: "\"First step is the most difficult one.\""
+intro: "\"It is small step for mankind, but the great one for me.\""
 ---
 This is first article of my new webpage.